Samsung/tizen-docs/docs/application/dotnet/guides/nui/styling-controls-with-xaml.md

 # XAML themes

-In more advanced applications it is better to use XAML Theme files to define UI style for NUI widgets.
-With XAML files it is easier to share styles between different applications.
-From the point of view of the application architecture, XAML allows for better separation of view definitions from application logic.
+It is better to use XAML theme files in advanced applications to define UI style for NUI widgets.
+With XAML files, it is easier to share styles between different applications.
+From the application architecture point of view, XAML allows for better separation of view definitions from application logic.

 ## XAML Example

-Basic text style defined in previous section could be implemented using XAML in the following way:
+ The basic text styles defined in the earlier section can be implemented using XAML as follows:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>